USDX [Kava] (USDX) Price Hits $0.83 on Exchanges

-USDX [Kava] (USDX) traded up 0% against the US dollar during the 24-hour period ending at 10:00 AM Eastern on June 17th.
-USDX [Kava] has a total market capitalization of $92.53 million and $644,881.23 worth of USDX [Kava] was traded on exchanges in the last 24 hours.
-Over the last week, USDX [Kava] has traded 6.2% higher against the US dollar.
-One USDX [Kava] token can now be bought for about $0.83 or 0.00003131 BTC on major cryptocurrency exchanges.
+USDX [Kava] (USDX) traded down 0% against the dollar during the 24 hour period ending at 16:00 PM Eastern on June 18th.
+During the last week, USDX [Kava] has traded up 5.7% against the dollar.
+One USDX [Kava] token can now be bought for approximately $0.83 or 0.00003114 BTC on major cryptocurrency exchanges.
+USDX [Kava] has a market capitalization of $92.57 million and $622,735.28 worth of USDX [Kava] was traded on exchanges in the last 24 hours.

 - BlueArk (BRK) traded flat against the dollar and now trades at $0.0010 or 0.00000004 BTC.